EuropePMC/techblog/README.md

-# Techy stuff from Europe PMC
+# Techical articles from Europe PMC

+This site is published at https://europepmc.github.io/techblog/